The Mental Health Act 2014 (Vic) (‘MHA 2014’) establishes a three-stage process for making compulsory orders:

 - the views of the person’s nominated person;

-- the views of a Someone who is legally responsible for taking care of another person or their property. of the person;
+- the views of a guardian of the person;

 - the views of a carer of the person, if the authorised psychiatrist is satisfied that making a TTO will directly affect the carer and the care relationship;